FranciszekFraszczyk/franciszekfraszczyk.github.io/content/projects/AGV/index.md

 #### 1. Space-Optimised Multi-Level Chassis Layout

 <div style="text-align: justify;">
 To ensure efficient maneuvering and high stability during multi-vehicle interactions, the physical platform was constructed using proportional dimensional bounds.
-Starting from a fixed track width of <code>150mm</code>, the chassis length was derived by applying the golden ratio ($\phi \approx 1.618$) and rounding up to exactly <code>240mm</code>.
+Starting from a fixed track width of <code>150mm</code>, the chassis length was derived by applying the golden ratio and rounding up to exactly <code>240mm</code>.
 Space optimisation was further maximized by isolating components across two distinct horizontal levels, adding sleek corner fillets to smooth the profile, and establishing a low ground clearance to anchor the center of gravity.
 </div>

 <div style="text-align: center; margin: 20px 0;">